-How to Heal Open Wounds on Cats
+How To Heal Open Wounds On Cats

 Cats are mostly docile creatures, spending hours snoozing and grooming themselves in a patch of sunlight.
 But felines can also occasionally become wounded, either from a bite wound, by fighting with another animal, or getting caught in prickly bushes, particularly when they're out of sight or spend a lot of time outdoors.
 But heading to the vet's office every time your cat has a small paw wound may not be necessary.
 The fix: stocking a first-aid kit for kitties that includes liquid bandage for cats.